la5nta/pat/README.md

 A big thanks to paclink-unix by Nicholas S. Castellano N2QZ (and others).
 Without their effort and choice to share their knowledge through open source code, this implementation would probably never exist.

 Paclink-unix was used as reference implementation for the B2F protocol since the start of this project.

+### Gzip experiment

+Gzip message compression has been added as an experimental B2F extension, as an alternative to LZHUF.
+The feature can be enabled by setting the environment variable `GZIP_EXPERIMENT=1` at runtime.

+The protocol extension is negotiated by an additional character (G) in the handshake SID as well as a new proposal code (D), thus making it backwards compatible with software not supporting gzip compression.

+The G sid flag tells the other party that gzip is supported through a D-proposal.
+The D-proposal has the same format as C-proposals, but is used to flag the data as gzip compressed.

+The gzip feature works transparently, which means that it will not break protocol if it's unsupported by the other winlink node.

 ## lzhuf: The compression